Skip to content

 With this principle in mind, you avoid listening to 50 podcasts.
 You pick one, listen to it again and again, take notes on it, and execute it.

-In my case, I’m all about vibes.
-We can have the same interests, but if our vibes don’t match, honey, we better part ways.
-I end friendships that don’t serve me and nurture the ones that lift me up.
-By going deeper instead of wider, you learn not to be so shallow with your relationships and you end up with a rich and carefully curated group of interesting people.
+By going deeper instead of wider, you learn not to be so shallow with your relationships, and you end up with a rich but carefully curated collection of interesting people.

 • contribute to my freedom